spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ![right-sizing-attach-rule](https://github.com/spotinst/help/assets/159915991/dbc36aec-bc82-4b01-a75a-a6776970a785)

-3. You can attach an existing or new rule you create from scratch.
-A new rule will be attached to the workload(s) you selected earlier.
+3. You can either attach an existing or new rule you create from scratch (a new rule will be attached to the workload(s) you selected earlier):

-      *   For existing rule: Click the **Select from existing rule** drop-down menu and then select a rule.
+      *   Click the **Select from existing rule** drop-down menu and then select a rule.
-      *   For new rule: Click **Create new rule from scratch** (see [Create or Edit a Right-Sizing Rule](ocean/features/ocean-cluster-right-sizing-recom-tab?id=create-or-edit-a-right-sizing-rule))
+      *   Click **Create new rule from scratch** (see [Create or Edit a Right-Sizing Rule](ocean/features/ocean-cluster-right-sizing-recom-tab?id=create-or-edit-a-right-sizing-rule))

 4. Save and apply the rule.